 View our previous competition history.

-Members utilize and help in designing Computer Aided Designs made on OnShape.
-Then the Build sub-team is in charge of putting those pieces together, as well as modifying them in order to finish the physical robot that our team will use in competition.
+They are then in charge of putting those pieces together, as well as modifying them in order to finish the physical robot that our team will use in competition.

 Programming is the sub-team that is responsible for every piece of code that goes into the robot.
 The team allows its members to take computer science theory that they learn in class and apply it to real world robots.